Skip to main content

 Questions about these requirements?
 See the contact info at the bottom of the page.

-Students interested in pursuing a degree in the Special Graduate Program in Byzantine Studies must have been admitted to Harvard Griffin GSAS in the Department of History, the Department of the Classics, or the Department of the History of Art and Architecture and completed one year of study in that department’s regular program, before petitioning the Byzantine Studies graduate program’s steering committee for admission to the program.
+Students interested in pursuing a degree in the Special Graduate Program in Byzantine Studies must have been admitted to Harvard Griffin GSAS in the Department of History, the Department of the Classics, or the Department of the History of Art and Architecture and completed one year of study in that department’s regular program before petitioning the Byzantine Studies graduate program’s steering committee for admission to the program.

 Course of Study

-Students will take at least two semester-long courses in each of the three Byzantine fields.
-At least one of the courses taken in each of the three fields must be a semester-long seminar, and two of these seminars should be taken in the second year.
+Students will take at least two term-long courses in each of the three Byzantine fields.
+At least one of the courses taken in each of the three fields must be a term-long seminar, and two of these seminars should be taken in the second year.
 Students also will be expected to acquire familiarity with one auxiliary discipline, such as Greek paleography, codicology, epigraphy, numismatics, sigillography, or archaeology.
 As long as these general requirements are satisfied, the student’s academic program can be tailored to fit their research interests, with courses chosen in consultation with the department’s graduate advisor and the chair of the steering committee.

 Examinations